Cheatz04/ASLonMax/README.md

-# ASLonMax
+# ASL_Spelling
-Repository for a standalone Maxim78000 implementation for Sign-Language recognition
+Handy application to spell phrases using CNN on Maxim78000